botify-labs/simpleflow/README.rst

 Overview
 ~~~~~~~~

-Please read and even run the `demo` script to have a quick glances of
+Please read and even run the `demo` script to have a quick glance of
 `simpleflow` commands.
 To run the `demo` you will need to start decider and
 activity worker processes.